Secured-Finance/stablecoin-sdk/docs/sdk/lib-ethers.ethersliquity.depositdebttokeninstabilitypool.md

 The `frontendTag` parameter is only effective when making a new deposit.

-As a side-effect, the transaction will also pay out an existing Stability Deposit's [collateral gain](./lib-base.stabilitydeposit.collateralgain.md) and [LQTY reward](./lib-base.stabilitydeposit.lqtyreward.md)<!-- -->.
+As a side-effect, the transaction will also pay out an existing Stability Deposit's [collateral gain](./lib-base.stabilitydeposit.collateralgain.md) and [ProtocolToken reward](./lib-base.stabilitydeposit.protocoltokenreward.md)<!-- -->.